ericsouza/flask-sketch/README.md

 # flask-sketch

-A Python CLI for auto-generate folders structure for Flask Applications.
+A Python CLI for auto-generate folders structure and boilerplate code for Flask Applications.

 ## Installation